adityasharma1307/white-box-using-ssg/README.md

 ## Submission context

+Coursework for BITS F464 MACHINE LEARNING, Second Semester AY 2025-26, BITS Pilani Dubai Campus.
-Coursework for [institution], [term], 2026.
-Potential follow-up targets include workshop venues such as NeurIPS SafeML, ICML MechInterp, SaTML, or FAccT — pending the scaling and ablation work declared in "Future work" in each stage's README.
+Potential follow-up targets
+include workshop venues such as NeurIPS SafeML, ICML MechInterp, SaTML, or FAccT — pending the scaling and ablation work declared in "Future work" in each stage's README.